pgxcentre/genipe/docs/tutorials/tutorial_linear.rst

 of processes (the ``--nb-process`` option) with different installation methods (*pyvenv* in blue, versus *miniconda* in orange).
 This analysis was performed on a computer with an *Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz* (8 cores) and 16Go of RAM.
-The analysis contained 30,000 imputed markers for 2,402 samples, and 6,000 lines were processed at a time.
+The analysis contained the 195,473 imputed markers and 90 samples from the previous command (where phenotypes were available for only 60 of the samples).
 Each test was performed only one time (no repetition).
-The red line represent the execution time of the same analysis using *Plink* (which uses only one process).

 .. _linear_exec_time: